t3xus/SinceLastBoot/README.md

 ![Windows Logo](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcToJdo1ENov4AmAmS1VxCUWba1ylMODgf3KMA&s)

-**SinceLastBoot** is a PowerShell-based toolset designed to manage and report system information, configure SSH, and automate cleanup and reporting processes effectively.
-It combines multiple scripts and resources into a cohesive workflow.
+**SinceLastBoot** is a PowerShell-based toolset designed to report environment changes to headless windows installs.

----

-## 🚀 **Capabilities**

-### **`cleanup.ps1`**
-- Deletes specified files (`ds1`, `ds2`, `start.ps1`) without requiring confirmation.
-- Ensures efficient cleanup of unnecessary files to maintain system order.
-- Registers the `SinceLastBoot` alias to run reports and performs self-deletion.

-### **`report.ps1` and `reportexport.ps1`**
+Once installed every ssh login has an html report generated that details system and file changes since last login, current user also recieves a summary in terminal.

-- Generates comprehensive system information reports, including details about:
+- Generates comprehensive system information reports on:
   - CPU, Memory, and Storage usage.
   - System updates and last boot time.
   - Network statistics and recently edited files.
   - Security logs, login attempts, and user information.
   - Reports are saved as HTML files for easy review and sharing.

-### **`sshd_config.ps1`**
-- Configures the `sshd_config` file for OpenSSH on Windows.
-- Adds or updates the `ForceCommand` directive to run specific scripts (`report.ps1` and `reportexport.ps1`) upon SSH login.
-- Ensures a backup of the original configuration is created for safety.
-- Restarts the SSH service to apply changes.

-### **`start.ps1`**
-- Initializes tasks and serves as an entry point for other scripts in the workflow.
-- Ensures critical setup steps are completed before proceeding with further automation.

 ### **Alias: `SinceLastBoot`**
 - Combines the execution of two primary scripts located in: